Debunking the Myth that the Stock Market is as Risky as the Lottery

 You may be able to increase chance, but you can NEVER impact it.

 By the choices we make, we can have a significant impact on the outcome of risky situations, including investing in the stock market.
 We choose the timing, the stocks or funds, the amounts invested, and the timing of when we withdraw the funds.
 Each choice (which we can improve with experience and education) has a direct impact on how much our investment grows or shrinks.

 We have virtually NO impact on situations involving chance.
 No matter what is written in books meant to take more money from lottery players’ wallets, the only way to improve one’s chances in the lottery is to continuously buy more lottery tickets.

 Getting you to buy more lottery tickets is exactly what the government, schools administrators, the lottery corporation, the media, and even convenience stores want.
-After all, just here in Idaho, here’s what these organizations received in profit from the Idaho Lottery in 2010 alone:
+After all, here in Idaho, these organizations received double-digit millions in profit just this year.

-These are probably pretty typical percentages for state lotteries around the country.
+These are probably pretty typical figures for state lotteries around the country.
 Not one of these organizations, that collectively touch the lives of every citizen in the state, has a financial incentive to curb lottery ticket purchases.
 It’s just too easy to say, “Play responsibly” and then turn back to collecting their share of the profits.
 They’re not easy to find, but some media outlets (particularly newspapers and financial education sites) have done reports on former lottery winners and what their lives are like now.
-See http://on-msn.com/gmqjtK, http://abcn.ws/eHXkzY, and http://read.bi/hUTY7M.

 Rather than equating the lottery with stock market investing (which, for anyone with the patience and skill of delaying gratification, is almost a sure bet to receiving more money in the long run than you invest), let’s rather put it in terms of numbers: